 Where It All Started

-If you don't know what paracord is, read Paracord: What Is It?
-The short version is that paracord was used for American parachute lines back in World War 2.
-Soldiers would often salvage their parachute lines when dropping into enemy territory and use them for all kinds of emergency fixes in the field.
-It then became a standard military supply that was routinely shipped over with deployed soldiers—even after parachutes stopped using paracord for suspension lines.
+If you don't know what paracord is, read this first Paracord: What Is It?
+The short story is this: Paracord was first manufactured for use as American parachute lines back in World War 2.
+Soldiers began salvaging these parachute lines when dropping into enemy territory and using them for all kinds of emergency fixes in the field.
+Later, paracord became a standard military supply that was routinely shipped overseas with deployed soldiers—even after paracord fell out of use as parachute suspension lines.

 My best estimate is that paracord bracelets first showed up in 2004.
-I used to think the trend started back in Vietnam, but I have found no evidence of paracord being tied into bracelets prior to 2004.
-Every story I have read so far confirms this estimate.
-I do not have any clues as to WHO first tied paracord into a square knot bracelet.
+I had previously been under the impression that the trend started back in Vietnam.
+However, I have found no evidence of paracord being made into bracelets before the 21st Century.
+Nearly every story I've read so far confirms this estimate.
+I do not have any clues as to WHO first person to make a paracord bracelet was.

-I've heard multiple stories of different deployed soldiers receiving paracord bracelets as gifts from someone else in their platoon.
-To them, wearing a paracord bracelet meant something.
-It meant they had each other's back in the face of danger—that they were going to get each other back home.
+I've heard many stories of deployed soldiers receiving paracord bracelets as gifts from someone in their platoon.
+To them, wearing a paracord bracelet meant they had each other's back in the face of danger—that they were going to get each other back home.

-For other soldiers, it became sort of a good luck charm—a sense of security when everything around them was so out of their control.
-For still others who made them for themselves, it was a symbol of their self-sufficiency.
-And to those who came home without a friend or battle brother, wearing a paracord bracelet was a way to recognize their sacrifice and mourn their own loss.
+For some soldiers, it became a kind of good luck charm—If their paracord bracelet was what kept them safe thus far, they better not jinx it by taking it off.
+For others, it was a symbol of their self-sufficiency.
+It demonstrated their ability to take care of themselves.
+And to those who came home without a friend or battle brother, wearing a paracord bracelet was a way to recognize the sacrifice and mourn their loss.

-Around 2007, The idea of making paracord bracelets back home in the united states got picked up by ex-military.
-Veterans, who had used paracord while deployed, turned their knowledge of knots into a way to pass the time, keep their hands busy while adjusting back to civilian life, and sometimes make a small side income.
-Some of these veterans became very successful and built entire businesses around their craft.
+Around 2007, military veterans pickt up the idea of making paracord bracelets back home.
+They, who had used paracord while deployed, turned their knowledge of knots into a way to pass the time, keep their hands busy, and adjust back to civilian life.
+For some of them, it also turned into a side income.
+A few of these veterans became successful and built entire businesses around their craft.

-The bracelets sold by veterans turned out to be so popular that they became not only a symbol for the toughness of the military, but also a way to show solidarity with any number of causes, from breast cancer awareness to mourning with the families of policemen and policewomen who had died in the line of duty.
+The bracelets sold by veterans became so popular that they were recognised not only as a symbol for the toughness of the military, but also as a way to show solidarity with any number of other causes.
+Like breast cancer awareness or mourning with the families of policemen and policewomen who had died in the line of duty.

-This increase in demand was met by many of the companies who had originally made paracord for the military expanding their offerings and selling to the private sector.
-Now, paracord could be found in outdoor equipment stores and online as a rugged crafting material and backpacking gear item.
+This increase in demand for paracord bracelets created an new market for the companies who manufactured paracord for the military.
+Soon after, paracord could be found in outdoor equipment stores and online as a rugged crafting material and backpacking gear item.

 Paracord also became available in many more colors and varieties than before.
-Paracord Planet now sells hundreds of colors.
+Paracord Planet now sells hundreds of colors of paracord.

 This popularity also attracted rope manufacturers around the world, who began manufacturing similar ropes out of other materials and calling them paracord.
-There is no regulation on the term "paracord", so the buyer has to be smart about where they buy it—especially if you are using it in load bearing situations.
+There is no regulation on the term "paracord", so the buyer has to be smart about where they buy it from—especially if they are using it in critical load bearing situations.

-If you have anything to add to the history of paracord and paracord bracelets, please comment!
-I know we have lots of veterans out there who would be more qualified to answer this question than I am.
+If you have anything to add to the history of paracord and paracord bracelets, please tell us!
+I know we have a lot of veterans in our audience who would be more qualified to answer this question than I am.
 Thanks for reading!